Linuxbrew/brew/docs/New-Maintainer-Checklist.md

 A few requests:

-- please make pull requests on any changes to Homebrew/brew code or any non-trivial (e.g. not a test or audit improvement or version bump) changes to formulae code and don't merge them unless you get at least one approval and passing tests.
+- Please make pull requests on any changes to Homebrew/brew code or any non-trivial (e.g. not a test or audit improvement or version bump) changes to formulae code and don't merge them unless you get at least one approval and passing tests.
-- use `brew pull` for formulae changes that require new bottles or change multiple formulae and let it auto-close issues wherever possible (it may take ~5m).
+- Use `brew pull` for formulae changes that require new bottles or change multiple formulae and let it auto-close issues wherever possible (it may take ~5m).
 When this isn't necessary use GitHub's "Merge pull request" button in "create a merge commit" mode for Homebrew/brew or "squash and merge" for a single formulae change.
-If in doubt, check with e.g. GitX that you've not accidentally added merge commits
+If in doubt, check with e.g. GitX that you've not accidentally added merge commits.
-- still create your branches on your fork rather than in the main repository.
+- Still create your branches on your fork rather than in the main repository.
-  Note GitHub's UI will create edits and reverts on the main repository if you make edits or click revert on the Homebrew/brew repository rather than your own fork.
+  Note GitHub's UI will create edits and reverts on the main repository if you make edits or click "Revert" on the Homebrew/brew repository rather than your own fork.
-- if still in doubt please ask for help and we'll help you out
+- If still in doubt please ask for help and we'll help you out.
-- please read:
+- Please read:
     - https://docs.brew.sh/Brew-Test-Bot-For-Core-Contributors
     - https://docs.brew.sh/Maintainer-Guidelines
     - anything else you haven't read on https://docs.brew.sh